blog

 TABLE OF CONTENTS

-• 30-minute video lecture taught by Dr. Helen gelly
+• Video lecture taught by Dr. Helen gelly

 • A slide review of the lecture content.

-• A PDF article on Air Quality in the Hyperbaric Chamber by Eric Schinazi, CHT
+• Article on Air Quality in the Hyperbaric Environment by Eric Schinazi, CHT

 • Mandatory course evaluation